Skip to main content

 It is mandatory to authenticate privileged users using multi-factor authentication (MFA) regardless of the use of a VPN.

-15-minute timeouts can affect efficiency for certain roles.
-If software is configurable, could this be the responsibility of the customer using the software?
+The 15-minute timeouts can affect efficiency for certain roles.
+If the software is configurable, can the timeout period be customised by the users?

 Software handling all possible return values for system calls is considered good programming practice.
 The Agency understands that it will be impractical for software to be exhaustively tested to gain conformance on this requirement.
 The Agency intends on testing a proportion of the system calls.
 The software developer will be attesting to the fact that all system calls are appropriately handled in their software.